 Additionally, HSBC Securities (USA) Inc. may sell and be compensated for other proprietary products, including, for example, the sale of structured products issued by HSBC Bank USA, N.A. or HSBC USA Inc. affiliates.
 Our affiliates also earn revenue as described in the applicable offering documents.

-Please note: After June 9, 2017, for IRA accounts or other qualified ERISA accounts ("Retirement Accounts") other than within a managed account that is subject to an investment advisory agreement, our Financial Professionals will make no mutual fund and no structured product recommendations whatsoever - whether proprietary or third party.
+Please note: for IRA accounts or other qualified ERISA accounts ("Retirement Accounts") other than within a managed account that is subject to an investment advisory agreement, our representatives will make no mutual fund and no structured product recommendations whatsoever - whether proprietary or third party.

 Further, as noted above, HSBC Securities (USA) Inc. is sponsor for managed products and it engages AMUS to perform certain services in connection with those managed products.

-HSBC Financial Professionals will no longer provide investment recommendations on retirement assets in brokerage accounts, or with respect to adding premiums to, or making exchanges of, retirement variable annuities and retirement fixed deferred annuities.
+HSBC representatives will no longer provide investment recommendations on retirement assets in brokerage accounts, or with respect to adding premiums to, or making exchanges of, retirement variable annuities and retirement fixed deferred annuities.

 If you have or are considering a retirement account with HSBC Securities for which you seek advice, please consider HSBC Securities (USA) Inc. Disclosure Regarding Our Services for Retirement Accounts available through the link to the right of this page.

 |ARE NOT A BANK DEPOSIT OR OBLIGATION OF THE BANK OR ANY OF ITS AFFILIATES||ARE NOT FDIC INSURED||ARE NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY||ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES||MAY LOSE VALUE|